 A perfect day at Ikegami Plum Garden in 2022

 Anyway, that wasn’t important.
 The plum blossoms were the stars.
 Everyone concentrated on them.
-They were in full bloom and exceptional.
+They were in full bloom and looked exceptional.

 And fortunately, there was little wind.
 That made photography easy.
 I appreciated it as I like to do handheld bracketing.
 With the flowers hardly moving, my pictures turned out rather well.